teozec/image-renderer/README.md

 image-renderer stack image*.pfm
 ```
 This way you will get a "stack.pfm" image in current directory.
-You can choose between `mean`and `median` stacking, and also apply sigma-clipping providing a `alpha` factor: for more info please run `image-renderer stack --help`
+You can choose between `mean`and `median` stacking, and also apply sigma-clipping providing a `alpha` factor: for more info please run `image-renderer stack --help`.
 This action is very powerful: as a matter of fact it is not only used to get a better signal to noise ratio, but also for rendering blurry images.
 Here an example:

 ![blurry](rsc/blurry.png)